Lucky Star Wilmington NC Review of the Go-To Chinese Spot

-With two main locations (one on the busy Market Street corridor and another on.
-Oleander Drive), Lucky Star serves as a culinary anchor for UNCW students, busy families, and beach-goers alike.
-It’s the kind of place that doesn’t try to be a five-star fusion bistro; instead, it focuses on being exactly what you want when.
-You’re craving a steaming box of lo mein or a crispy egg roll.
+With two main locations—one on the bustling Market Street corridor and another on Oleander Drive—Lucky Star serves students, families, and beach-goers alike.
+This restaurant focuses on providing exactly what you crave: a steaming box of lo mein, a crispy egg roll, or a flavorful entrée that hits the spot.

 Traditional Chinese Staples